piyush2206/dir-digester/README.md

 # dir-digester
-A simple GoLang program to get md5 checksum of a local directory.
+A simple GoLang program to get md5 checksum of all files in a local directory.